-Capital square is in the south end of the city and easy to get to from Central or townhall station.
-There are Thai restaurants around for the after show dinners.
-I recommend Siam than Chat Thai.
+Capital Square is at the south end of the city and easy to get to from Central or townhall station.
+There are Thai restaurants around for the after-show dinners.
+I recommend Siam Chat Thai.
 Musicals in the Opera house is another level!
 Though the musicals change all the time, it is always packed in the Opera House.
 The artists, the location and vibe will make you want to stay longer.
 Then you can head to the Opera bar and Opera Kitchen which is conveniently located downstairs.
-It is a must do if you are in Sydney. spaces.
+It is a must-do if you are in Sydney. spaces.
 The Royal Botanical Gardens is right behind the Opera House.
 You can relax with the birds, native flowers, and enjoy people watching.
 If you are in the Central area, you can walk around Belmore Park.
 All that requires is putting on your walking shoes and head to a park.
 If you are addicted to Instagram like me.
 There is FREE WIFI in the park.

 15. Visit Museums and Art Galleries

 If you have never been to Art Galleries, try one in Sydney.
 I especially like going to The Art Gallery of NSW and Museum of Contemporary Art.
 They usually have interesting exhibitions happening.
 You can be an art critic as you see the gallery unfold different artists’ meaning of art!